 I. Preparation courses

-One-, two-, or three- credit new courses that focus on preparing students for "engaged citizenship in a global and diverse society."
+One-, two-, or three-credit new courses that focus on preparing students for "engaged citizenship in a global and diverse society."
 Courses could be linked to a Spring Term Abroad course or be more generally focused as courses with specific global learning outcomes for the discipline in which they are offered.
 Each course should aim to help students identify areas of interest to explore in a foreign country related to the student's overall academic interest.
 Course development includes a faculty stipend of $2000/credit.
 Team-taught courses will divide the stipend between the teaching faculty.

 For 2014-15 funding will be available for up to three (3) one-credit courses, two (2) two-credit courses and three (3) three-credit courses.

 II.
 Reintegration courses

 These courses will aim to give academic structure and rigor to the process of reflection and re-entry for students who return from study, work, or internships abroad.
 They are meant to be team-taught and interdisciplinary and to help students integrate intellectually and academically the lessons of their experiences abroad.
-Stipends for the courses will total $15,000 per course and be evenly divided between or among the team-teaching faculty.
+Stipends for the courses will total $5000 per credit and be evenly divided between or among the team-teaching faculty.

 For 2014-15 funding will be available for up to two (2) reintegration courses

-APPLICATIONS DUE: For courses that may be taught in Fall, 2014 -- February 17.
-For courses that may be taught in Winter or Spring, 2015 -- April 11.
+APPLICATIONS DUE: For courses that may be taught in Winter or Spring, 2015 -- April 11.